-Tuition for two semesters of undergraduate study is $9,922.50, before student services fees.
-(Based on 2017–18 tuition rates and five 3-credit hour courses each term—view a PDF of the full fee breakdown).
+Tuition for two semesters of undergraduate study is about $10,200.00, before student services fees.
+(Based on 2019–20 tuition rates and five 3-credit hour courses each term—view a PDF of the full fee breakdown).
 Please note, Graduate course fees are different, and are the same as domestic costs.>

 The basic costs of one academic year (September to April) of full-time study while living in on-campus housing as a single student are:

-If you plan to stay on campus from May–August, there are additional room and board charges estimated at $2,000–3,000.
+If you plan to live on campus from May–August, there are additional room and board charges estimated at $2,000–3,000.

-International students beginning their studies at CMU in September or in January are required to have an amount equivalent to two semesters of tuition and room & board ($15,000 CAD) on deposit with CMU by August 1 for a September term start and by November 1 for a January term start.
-This policy applies to everyone not from the USA or Canada.
+International students beginning their studies at CMU in September or in January are required to have pay amount of approximately two semesters of tuition and room & board ($16,000 CAD) on deposit with CMU by August 1 for a September term start and by November 1 for a January term start.
+This policy applies to all students not from the USA or Canada.